- Paper planes must be made on the day with provided paper (A4, under 100GSM).

 THE REGIONAL HIGH FLYERS PAPER PLANE CHALLENGE

 The REGIONAL HIGH FLYERS PAPER PLANE CHALLENGE is designed for students who live in remote areas or outside of NSW altogether.
 To compete in this category schools must run their own competition abiding by the rules above.
-Each school should submit their highest distance and time in the air result through the ‘Regional High Flyers’ entry page on this website.
+Each school should submit their best distance and airtime results through the ‘Regional High Flyers’ entry page on this website.

 QUALIFYING DISTANCES & TIMES